pulzze/autoflow-documentation/docs/ids/action-integer-divide/fields/dividend.md

-Dividend

-Write dividend number here
+The dividend number in the equation: `dividend / divisor`